meankraken/Image-Search/README.md

 # Image Search API
-## FreeCodeCamp backend project.
+## FreeCodeCamp backend API project.
 Enter a search term as a parameter and retrieve image data.